deadlifts muscles worked

 The Benefits of Deadlifting?

-As previously said, this is a compound exercise - which just means it works multiple muslces and joints as thr same time.
-The benefits are thus :
+As previously said, this is a compound exercise - which just means it works multiple muscles and joints as the same time (whereas using a seated or 45 degree leg press machine focuses on the lower body only).

 • Great for building overall strength and power